Invasive Species Laws

 Dispose of bait on land or in the trash to stop the spread of invasive species and fish disease.

-Don't buy, sell, keep or move invasive species
+- Don't buy, sell, keep or move invasive species

 Many invasive species are prohibited or restricted by state or federal laws.

+DON'T MAKE A MOVE until you check for the Gypsy Moth.
 Anyone moving out of state must comply with this federal quarantine regulation.

 - State Laws and Regulations

 “AN ACT to protect the environment and natural resources of the state; to codify, revise, consolidate, and classify laws relating to the environment and natural resources of the state; to regulate the discharge of certain substances into the environment; to regulate the use of certain lands, waters, and other natural resources of the state; to protect the people's right to hunt and fish; to prescribe the powers and duties of certain state and local agencies and officials; to provide for certain charges, fees, assessments, and donations; to provide certain appropriations; to prescribe penalties and provide remedies; and to repeal acts and parts of acts.”

-The Natural Resources Commission Prohibited and Restricted Aquatic Invasive Species Order Amendment 1 of 2014 adds to the list of prohibited and restricted species in Michigan outlined in Part 413 of NREPA.
+- The Natural Resources Commission Prohibited and Restricted Aquatic Invasive Species Order Amendment 1 of 2014 adds to the list of prohibited and restricted species in Michigan outlined in Part 413 of NREPA

-Commission of Agriculture and Rural Development Invasive Species Order No. 1 of 2015 adds Water Soldier to the list of prohibited species in Michigan.
+- Commission of Agriculture and Rural Development Invasive Species Order No. 1 of 2015 adds Water Soldier to the list of prohibited species in Michigan.

-Department of Natural Resources Invasive Species Order Amendment No. 1 of 2020 adds Marbled Crayfish to the list of prohibited species in Michigan.
+- Department of Natural Resources Invasive Species Order Amendment No. 1 of 2020 adds Marbled Crayfish to the list of prohibited species in Michigan.

-Requirements for possession of live prohibited and restricted organisms and penalties for violations as expressed in Part 413 of NREPA.
+- Requirements for possession of live prohibited and restricted organisms and penalties for violations as expressed in Part 413 of NREPA.

 - Federal Laws and Regulations

 Under the Lacey Act (18 U.S.C.
 42, as amended), the Secretary of the Interior is authorized to regulate the importation and transport of species, including offspring and eggs, determined to be injurious to the health and welfare of humans, the interests of agriculture, horticulture or forestry, and the welfare and survival of wildlife resources of the U.S. These injurious species may not be imported into or transported between states, districts or territories of the U.S. without a permit issued by the U. S. Fish and Wildlife Service.
 The 2008 Farm Bill (the Food, Conservation, and Energy Act of 2008), amended the Lacey Act by expanding its protection to a broader range of plants and plant products.
 The Lacey Act now also makes it unlawful to import certain plants and plant products without an import declaration.

 A current list of species considered injurious to wildlife under the Lacey Act:

-Includes the Noxious Weed Control and Eradication Act of 2004, regulates the movement of plants, plant products, biological control organisms, and noxious weeds and authorizes the Secretary of Agriculture to “publish, by regulation, a list of noxious weeds that are prohibited or restricted from entering the United States or that are subject to restrictions on interstate movement within the United States.”
+Includes the Noxious Weed Control and Eradication Act of 2004.
+Regulates the movement of plants, plant products, biological control organisms, and noxious weeds and authorizes the Secretary of Agriculture to “publish, by regulation, a list of noxious weeds that are prohibited or restricted from entering the United States or that are subject to restrictions on interstate movement within the United States.”
 Plant Protection Act and Noxious Weed Control and Eradication Act of 2004

-The Federal Noxious Weed List expresses the noxious weeds that are prohibited or restricted from entering or being transported throughout the United States.
+Expresses the noxious weeds that are prohibited or restricted from entering or being transported throughout the United States.

-The Clean Boating Act of 2008 (Jul 29, 2008) directs EPA to develop management practices for recreational vessels to mitigate adverse effects from recreational boat discharges, such as bilgewater, graywater and deck runoff, that may contain substances harmful to water quality or spread invasive species. f
+Directs EPA to develop management practices for recreational vessels to mitigate adverse effects from recreational boat discharges, such as bilgewater, graywater and deck runoff, that may contain substances harmful to water quality or spread invasive species. f

-The National Invasive Species Act of 1996 (Public Law 104-332), a reauthorization and amendment of the Non-Indigenous Aquatic Nuisance Prevention and Control Act of 1990 (Public Law 101-646), is intended to prevent invasive species from entering inland waters through ballast water.
+(Public Law 104-332), a reauthorization and amendment of the Non-Indigenous Aquatic Nuisance Prevention and Control Act of 1990 (Public Law 101-646), is intended to prevent invasive species from entering inland waters through ballast water.

 Prohibits interstate transportation, delivery, receipt or sales of alligator grass (alternanthera philoxeroides), or water chestnut plants (trapa natans) or water hyacinth plants (eichhornia crassipes) or the seeds of such grass or plants.